-"We had an increase in JCP Member voter turnout at 36% overall; 25% for
+"We had a successful JCP EC election this year with JCP Member voter turnout at 33% overall; 24% for

 Membership category.
 I'd like to congratulate the winners, and thank all